Communication. In the realm of biology in general, communication often occurs through visual, auditory, or biochemical means.

 A light bulb does not have content in the way that a newspaper has articles or a television has programs, yet it is a medium that has a social effect; that is, a light bulb enables people to create spaces during nighttime that would otherwise be enveloped by darkness.
 He describes the light bulb as a medium without any content.
 McLuhan states that "a light bulb creates an environment by its mere presence.
 U n d e r s t a n d i n g . m e d i a - good morning!
 Good Morning!

 Tetrad of media effects.
-A blank tetrad diagram Generally speaking, a tetrad is any set of four things.
+A blank tetrad diagram.

 Vol 1 (2008) Open Semiotics Resource Center.
 10 TED Talks That Will Change the Way You Communicate.
 August 1st, 2012 By: Alvina Lopez Even the most eloquent of public and private speakers could always stand to tweak their communication skills just a little bit.